 - 4.1 Some children in our school may have disabilities and consequently need additional resources.
 The school is committed to providing an environment that allows these children full access to all areas of learning.
-We ensure that all our classroom entrances are wide enough for wheelchair access, and the designated points of entry for our school also allow wheelchair access.
-Hearing and speaker systems are implemented with advice and support from Hearing Impairment services. - 4.2 Teachers modify teaching and learning as appropriate for these children.
+Our aim is that all our classroom entrances are wide enough for wheelchair access, and the designated points of entry for our school also allow wheelchair access. - 4.2 Teachers modify teaching and learning as appropriate for these children.
 For example, they may give additional time to children with disabilities to complete certain activities.
-In their planning teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum. - 4.3 Teachers ensure that the work for these children (without lowering expectations) will: - take account of their pace of learning and the equipment they use; - take account of the effort and concentration needed in oral work, or when using, for example, vision aids; - is adapted or offers alternative activities in those subjects where children are unable to manipulate tools or equipment, or use certain types of materials; - allow opportunities for them to take part in educational visits and other activities linked to their studies; - include approaches that allow hearing-impaired children to learn about sound in science and music, and visually-impaired children to learn about light in science, and to use visual resources and images both in art and design and in design and technology, including the most appropriate and effective assistive technology - use assessment techniques that reflect their individual needs and abilities.
+In their planning teachers ensure that they give children with disabilities the opportunity to develop skills in practical aspects of the curriculum. - 4.3 Teachers ensure that the work for these children would: - take account of their pace of learning and the equipment they use; - take account of the effort and concentration needed in oral work, or when using, for example, vision aids; - is adapted or offers alternative activities in those subjects where children are unable to manipulate tools or equipment, or use certain types of materials; - allow opportunities for them to take part in educational visits and other activities linked to their studies; - include approaches that allow hearing-impaired children to learn about sound in science and music, and visually-impaired children to learn about light in science, and to use visual resources and images both in art and design and in design and technology; - use assessment techniques that reflect their individual needs and abilities.